 PHP has an open and transparent relationship with HMRC in all of our dealings with them.
-We have been rated as 'low risk' by HMRC and it is our objective to maintain this rating by operating in a low risk manner and aggressive tax planning is not part of our strategy.
+During 2021 HMRC performed a Business Risk Review of PHP and we continue to be rated as 'low risk' by HMRC and it is our objective to maintain this rating by operating in a low-risk manner and aggressive tax planning is not part of our strategy.
 As a large business, PHP has a dedicated HMRC Customer Compliance Manager and regular contact is made to discuss material transactions, improve their understanding of the business and provide them with an opportunity to raise any queries that might affect our future tax risk profile.
 Clarification or formal clearances may be sought from HMRC where tax treatment is uncertain.
 We consider this collaborative approach with HMRC to be a fundamental part of our governance of tax risk.